Level42/NotJaxbBundle/README.md

          */
         private $description;

+#### Use
-To serialize an object to XML, use "notjaxb.xml_unmarshalling" service.
+- To serialize an object to XML, use "notjaxb.xml_unmarshalling" service.
-To unserialize XML XML to object, use "notjaxb.xml_marshalling" service.
+- To unserialize XML XML to object, use "notjaxb.xml_marshalling" service.

 ### 2.2) Examples
 See https://github.com/Level42/NotJaxbBundle/tree/master/Tests/Entity